 The Neurosurgeon recognized the severity of my case and coordinated an appointment with a hematologist/oncologist through the Sylvester Cancer Center.
 The doctor, I learned, specialized in this type of tumor.
-I was showing signs of pressure from the tumor so Dr. Lossos admitted me to the hospital so I could be stabilized and started on chemotherapy.
+I was showing signs of pressure from the tumor, so Dr. Lossos admitted me to the hospital so I could be stabilized and started on chemotherapy.

 This course of care continued for the next few months.
 I was admitted every two weeks for chemotherapy.
 I had to stay in the hospital for a few days till my blood levels I reached a safe level for discharge according to the protocol.

-There is no doubt in my mind that because I was seen quickly, had the biopsy to provide the doctors with the information they needed to diagnose me, was seen by an expert in the type of cancer I had and was able to start treatment quickly, I am alive today.
+There is no doubt in my mind that because I was seen quickly, had the biopsy to provide the doctors with the information they needed to diagnose me, was seen by an expert in the type of cancer I had, and was able to start treatment quickly, I am alive today.

 Today, I am tumor free!
 My life is not the same as it was on November 23, 2014, but I am still standing!

 When I was not in the hospital, I utilized the outpatient clinic services that the University of Miami has set up in Miami and closer to my home.
-The registration team, the laboratory technicians, the radiology department and the nurses who cared for me at the UM Health System and Clinics in Plantation FL when I came in for blood work, MRIs or dressing changes were always friendly, courteous, efficient and asked me how I was doing.
-This meant a lot to me as it made me realize they cared about me; for that I am grateful.
+The registration team, the laboratory technicians, the radiology department, and the nurses who cared for me at the UM Health System and Clinics in Plantation FL when I came in for blood work, MRIs, or dressing changes were always friendly, courteous, efficient and asked me how I was doing.
+This meant a lot to me as it made me realize they cared about me; for that, I am grateful.

 Once I completed chemotherapy, Dr. Lossos recognized that I needed additional therapy and recommended inpatient therapy as it would be more aggressive and comprehensive.
 Again I chose Health South and received excellent care from a team who shared their expertise, patience, and support.
 I have always admired therapists as they push you past what you think you can do.

-As I look back on this past year, I realize my life has been on a rollercoaster and my world has been turned upside down.
-Yet, I am grateful to be here, to be recovering, and to have a family, friends, and colleagues who support me unconditionally.
-For these things, I am most grateful.I don’t know what the future will hold, but am looking forward to the ride.
+As I look back on this past year, I realize my life has been on a rollercoaster, and my world has been turned upside down.
+Yet, I am grateful to be here, recovering, and have family, friends, and colleagues who support me unconditionally.
+For these things, I am most grateful.
+I don’t know the future but look forward to the ride.

 I hope you and your families have a Happy Thanksgiving.